ShretaChandni/RXV-casestudy/README.md

+# Phase III, randomized, unblind, placebo-controlled, multicenter study to evaluate the efficacy of a Respiratory X Virus vaccine in infants and toddlers

 ## Case Study Description

 This is a comprehensive analysis of the efficacy and efficiency of the provided respiratory x virus (RXV) vaccine data.
 Here are key steps that outline the entire process, from initial data preparation to detailed analyses of efficacy and efficiency.
 The analysis approach is structured around key aspects commonly evaluated in clinical trials, such as: